-Irrigated commercial farming on the coastal river floodplains and deltas of Sonora and Sinaloa began slowly in the 1890s, but it came to be the most significant factor in the "modernization" of northwestern Mexico.
+Irrigated commercial farming on the coastal river floodplains and deltas of Sonora and Sinaloa began slowly in the 1890s, but it came to be the most significant factor in the "modernization" of Northwestern Mexico in the 1950s.
 The fertility of floodplain and deltaic soils was well known to both indigenous peoples and Spanish settlers.

-Throughout much of the latter 19th Century and early 20th Century, farming settlements in the Río Yaqui region were ravaged by fighting between rebellious Yaqui and the Mexican military.
-Eventually the government declared a campaign of extermination on the Yaqui, including taking many of them as indentured servants to work plantations in the far-away Yucatán and Oaxaca regions.
-Many escaped government persecution by fleeing to Arizona, where some families still live on the Pasqua-Yaqui Reservation at Tucson.
+Throughout much of the latter 19th century and early 20th century, coastal farming settlements in the Río Yaqui region were ravaged by fighting between rebellious Yaqui and the Mexican military.
+Eventually, the government declared a campaign of extermination on the Yaqui, including taking many of them as indentured servants to work plantations in the far-away states of Nayarit,

+Yucatán and Oaxaca.
+Many escaped government persecution by fleeing to Arizona, where some families still live on the Pasqua-Yaqui and other reservations in Tucson.

-The first farmlands to be developed were along the Río Yaqui and Río Mayo in southern Sonora.
+The first modern farmlands to be developed through the Distrito de Riego were along the Río Yaqui and Río Mayo in southern Sonora.
 Then came the Río Colorado and, finally, in the mid-20th Century, the Río Sonora and Río Magdalena-Asunción-Concepción.
 All were developed through government economic planning processes with no apparent regard whatsoever to water or land conservation issues.
 For the past half-century, the coastal plains of Sonora and Sinaloa have been Mexico's most important agricultural (and more recently, shrimp farming) lands.
 Major land crops include wheat, corn, rice, soy, sugar cane and vegetables, much of which finds its way to Arizona and California.